 Entrepreneurs who are willing to part with equity and exchange for advice should do some homework first.
 Cheap advice in the company’s planning stages can get quite expensive as a company grows.
 It’s easy to give away 1% of nothing, but much harder to part with 1% of a multibillion dollar market cap.

-- If you’re leery of giving away advisory shares or other parts of your young company, consider consulting a financial advisor first.
-Finding the right financial advisor that fits your needs doesn’t have to be hard.
-SmartAsset’s free tool matches you with financial advisors in your area in 5 minutes.
-If you’re ready to be matched with local advisors that will help you achieve your financial goals, get started now.
+- If you have questions about giving away advisory shares or other parts of your young company, a financial advisor could help you put together a financial plan for your business.
+SmartAsset’s free tool matches you with up to three financial advisors who serve your area, and you can interview your advisor matches at no cost to decide which one is right for you.
+If you’re ready to find an advisor who can help you achieve your financial goals, get started now.

 - Don’t know how to buy a small business?
 Having trouble telling an S corp from an LLC?
 Looking for ways to make your business stand out?
 SmartAsset’s small business coverage can point the way to bigger things.